GUEST POST: OLD SCHOOL ESSENTIALS CAMPAIGN: SESSION 9 (MY DAUGHTER'S CAMPAIGN)

 I particularly liked "H"'s detailed descriptions of the combat, which helps the reader to picture what was really happening.
 She also included some comments on what her character thought or how she perceived what was going on.
 You'll also see something unexpected happens at the very end of the session based on the actions of one of the players.

 This session's adventures took place in Cave B of the Caves of Chaos in B2: Keep on the Borderlands, which I've modified some based on the excellent "Caves of Carnage" series of videos on the DungeonCraft YouTube Channel.

 - Influences: Some of the Weird Fantasy tropes I'm adding to the campaign

-- I talk about our Session 0 and our first in-person game, and what I learned and decided to change, rules-wise, after that game
+- Session 0 and Session 1, including what I learned and decided to change after our first game

 - Our Fourth Session

 - General Notes on Playing D&D with Tweens

 see I had a flowchart with 3 possible

 ones ready for the future.